Municipal Sample Bylaws

 - deal with matters of noise, nuisance and property maintenance

-- share services with another municipality (view a sample Shared Services Bylaw)
+- share services with another municipality (view a sample inter-municipal Bylaw)

 - regulate cosmetic pesticide use

-- Municipal Fire Department Bylaw (view a sample Fire Services Bylaw)
+- regulate Municipal Fire Departments (view a sample Fire Services Bylaw)

 Does the Province review all municipal bylaws?

-The Minister responsible for municipalities must approve bylaws related to municipal land use planning.
-All other bylaws must simply be filed with the Minister (File a Municipal Bylaw).
+All bylaws, other than municipal land use planning bylaws, must be filed with the Minister (File a Municipal Bylaw).
 It is the responsibility of the municipality to ensure that:

 - the subject area of the bylaw is within their jurisdiction,